-When the engine has been shut down for refueling or other purposes and the oil level is low, the Low Oil Protection will prevent the engine from restarting until sufficient oil has been added.
-NOTE: The Low Oil Protection mechanism is very sensitive.
+If while the engine is running, the oil gets low, it will automatically shut itself down and will not restart until the oil is added.
+If the oil is low before start-up, the generator will not start until oil is added.

+NOTE: The Low Oil Shutdown mechanism is very sensitive.
 You must fill the engine to the full mark on the dipstick to inactivate this safety device.